Implant Removal/Explant and Total Capsulectomy Surgery in NJ

 In cases where patients prefer not to have an implant replacement, I repair your pectoralis muscle and reattach it back to the chest wall ribs.
 This process diminishes the possibility of post-operative seroma, which is a fluid accumulation in the space previously occupied by the implant.
-I generally propose a breast lift procedure with a true total capsulectomy at the same time if it is feasible.
+I generally propose a breast lift procedure with a Implant Removal/Explant and Total Capsulectomy at the same time if it is feasible.

-True total capsulectomy also has become more important in the proper management of suspected Anaplastic Large Cell Lymphoma (a rare type of non-Hodgkin lymphoma) and suspected illnesses associated with breast implants.
-I have developed a comprehensive protocol in our outpatient hospitals for the evaluation of the true total capsulectomy tissue specimen after surgery.
+Implant Removal/Explant and Total Capsulectomy also has become more important in the proper management of suspected Anaplastic Large Cell Lymphoma (a rare type of non-Hodgkin lymphoma) and suspected illnesses associated with breast implants.
+I have developed a comprehensive protocol in our outpatient hospitals for the evaluation of the Implant Removal/Explant and Total Capsulectomy tissue specimen after surgery.

 I evaluate the tissue through pathology and microbiology assessments, including testing for BIA-ALCL, standard tissue pathology, anaerobic and aerobic culture with gram stain, as well as acid-fast bacteria, fungal, and viral cultures to test for ALCL or breast implant illness.
 We take patients’ concerns seriously about their health, which is why we subject the tissues to comprehensive testing.